U.S. National Committee for URSI

 Travel Fellowships and Paper Competitions

-2014 Ernest K. Smith Student Paper Competition Winners
+URSI Student Paper Competition

-The Booker Gold Medal is awarded for outstanding contributions to telecommunications or a related discipline.
+- The Booker Gold Medal is awarded for outstanding contributions to telecommunications or a related discipline.

-The Booker Fellowship is awarded to an outstanding young American researcher and covers travel to an URSI General Assembly.
+- The Booker Fellowship is awarded to an outstanding young American researcher and covers travel to an URSI General Assembly.

-The Dellinger Gold Medal is awarded for outstanding achievement in any of the branches of radio science covered by the URSI commissions.
+- The Dellinger Gold Medal is awarded for outstanding achievement in any of the branches of radio science covered by the URSI commissions.